harsh183/sail21-whacky-web-bots/slides.md

 # Legality and court battles

-* It is legal now after being in a gray area for a while, but still faces restrictions in many categories.
+* It is legal still restricted.

 * Many companies oppose it while many in the public support it.